ember-learn/guides-source/guides/release/tutorial/service.md

 The main API will be an [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) called `getMapElement`, that returns an HTML element containing a rendered map for the given location.
 We want the function to be async so we can call the remote geocode API and wait for its result.
-Notice the `await` keyword in the code below when we call `geocode.fetCoordinates`.
+Notice the `await` keyword in the code below when we call `geocode.fetchCoordinates`.

 Note that we check if a map already exists for the given location and use that one, otherwise we will create a new HTML element and call our Leaflet map service to render a map to it.